 When you have the possibility of excluding an IP address or a computer, you can exclude one or the other - you don't need to provide both.

-The configuration pages can only be modified by ATA admins.
+Configuration pages can be modified by Azure ATP admins only.